 As part of the College of Science & Mathematics, the School of Education leads the campus in an all-university approach to professional education.
 Education faculty and content faculty from the colleges of Agriculture, Food & Environmental Sciences, Engineering, Liberal Arts, and Science & Mathematics collaborate to develop and offer our academically challenging programs.
 We also have strong partnerships with local schools, community colleges, and education agencies, as well as state and national organizations.

-Please explore the links offered here to learn about our programs.
-If you have questions or need additional information, contact the School of Education at 805-756-2126 or email us at firstname.lastname@example.org.
+Please explore our website to learn about our programs.
+If you have questions or need additional information, contact the School of Education at 805-756-2126 or email us at email@example.com.
 Thank you for your interest in the School of Education at Cal Poly.